gxiaolab/RNAtracker/README.md

 To reproduce the gene categorization results in our paper, please follow the steps below.
 The first two scripts read in .txt files of initial hyperparameter values from the data/ folder that were estimated using MLE.
 Please refer to Supplemental Methods for additional details.

+### System Requirements
+All steps only require R (scripts have been tested on R version 4.1.0).
+No non-standard hardware is required.
+The following R packages are required:
+- data.table (1.14.2)
+- dplyr (1.1.2)
+- VGAM (1.1-10)

+The package versions are listed above, but not strictly required to be the same.

+After cloning the repository (`git clone https://github.com/gxiaolab/RNAtracker`), simply run the following scripts from the `scripts/` folder.
+Downloading the repo should take no more than a minute.

 ### RNAtracker gene categorization

 1. Determine gene ASE status at 0h